How to Book a Mover

 4. Police Report: If you suspect theft, file a police report immediately.
 This official document is vital, especially if you need to take legal action.

-When your possessions are lost or damaged, knowing your legal options is crucial.
+If your belongings are lost or damaged, knowing your legal options is essential.

 Small Claims Court: For less expensive items, consider filing a claim in small claims court.
 This is a more straightforward process and doesn't usually require a lawyer.